SIG 1 & 4 JOINT CONFERENCE 2022

 Symposia: Symposia present research on one topic or theme, providing a coherent set of papers for discussion.
 Symposium sessions consist of 3-4 oral paper presentations and the discussant’s contribution.
 For symposia please submit an overarching abstract of 100-150 words describing the contents and purpose(s) of the symposium.
 In addition please submit for each paper a short abstract of 100-150 words + extended summary of max.
 750 words.
 Symposia are directed by a chairperson who should be one of the presenters.
 In symposia, participants should come from at least two different countries.
 Please note that every participant must register individually.

 Guided poster presentations: Poster sessions involve a number of posters, which visually present current research.
 Each presenter is given three minutes for a short oral presentation, followed by an in-depth discussion with the audience.
 Each poster should be fixed to a (soft) presentation board for a maximum size of format A0 (84 x 119 cm; push pins will be provided).
 For poster proposals please submit a short abstract of 100-150 words + extended summary of max.
 750 words.

 Collaborative space: The 1.5-to-2-hour “collaborative space” is a session in which a maximum of 30 participants (excluding the organizers) discuss their ongoing or future research projects with the goal of establishing or strengthening research collaborations.
 This may include collaborations about constructs that researchers use, but also about methodologies or a specific content area.

 The submission for a collaborative space should include the main content area for which collaboration shall be established or deepened.
 Organizers are asked to explain why this area may provide new or interesting insights.
 They should add possible research questions as well as the planned or preliminary outcomes of the collaboration which can be addressed by the collaborators.
-The word limit for “collaborative space” submissions is 750 words.

 The structure of a collaborative-space session should be as follows: